 I am a wildlife biologist, a tropical ecologist, and a conservationist.
 I hold a B.S. in Biological Sciences (Ohio University, 2011) and a Ph.D. in Ecology (Auburn University, 2017).
 I am now a post-doctoral researcher in the School of Forestry and Wildlife Sciences at Auburn University, where I am modeling population demography of endangered reptiles in applied contexts with Conor McGowan in the Alabama Cooperative Fish and Wildlife Research Unit.

-On this site, you can learn about my research interests, where I conduct field research projects, and the resulting publications.
-I also have pages where I list my collaborators and describe my teaching philosophy.
-Last, I hope to highlight various other musings and philosophies from life in a blog page.
+On this site, you can learn about my research and teaching background, where I conduct field research projects, and the resulting publications.
+I also have a page where I list important research collaborators.
+Last, I hope to highlight various other musings, philosophies, and life experiences with periodic blog posts.